Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

     ! `blocking` must be a logical (TRUE or FALSE) x You Passed: 654

+---

+    i In index: 2.
+    i With name: blocking.
+    Caused by error in `.f()`:
+    ! `blocking` must be a logical (TRUE or FALSE) x You Passed: text

+---

+    i In index: 2.
+    i With name: blocking.
+    Caused by error in `.f()`:
+    ! `blocking` must be a logical (TRUE or FALSE) x You Passed: NA

+---

+    Invalid Time Unit
+    x you passed: weeks
+    i valid units are `day`, `month`, `week`

+---

+    Invalid Time Unit
+    x you passed: 5
+    i valid units are `day`, `month`, `week`

+---

+    i In index: 4.
+    i With name: perfect_assignment.
+    Caused by error in `.f()`:
+    ! `perfect_assignment` must be a logical (TRUE or FALSE) x You Passed: 45

+---

+    i In index: 4.
+    i With name: perfect_assignment.
+    Caused by error in `.f()`:
+    ! `perfect_assignment` must be a logical (TRUE or FALSE) x You Passed: text

+---

+    i In index: 4.
+    i With name: perfect_assignment.
+    Caused by error in `.f()`:
+    ! `perfect_assignment` must be a logical (TRUE or FALSE) x You Passed: NA

+---

+    i In index: 3.
+    i With name: whole_experiment.
+    Caused by error in `.f()`:
+    ! `whole_experiment` must be a logical (TRUE or FALSE) x You Passed: 546

+---

+    i In index: 3.
+    i With name: whole_experiment.
+    Caused by error in `.f()`:
+    ! `whole_experiment` must be a logical (TRUE or FALSE) x You Passed: text

+---

+    i In index: 3.
+    i With name: whole_experiment.
+    Caused by error in `.f()`:
+    ! `whole_experiment` must be a logical (TRUE or FALSE) x You Passed: NA

+---

+    `prior_periods` must be a positive integer
+    x You passed: -5

+---

+    `prior_periods` must be a positive integer or one of: 'all' x You passed: text

+---

+    `prior_periods` must be a positive integer
+    x You passed: NA

+---

+    `period_length` cannot be larger than data size x You data has 10 rows, and your batch size is 50 rows

+---

+    `period_length` must be a positive integer.
+    x You passed: -1

+---

+    `period_length` must be a positive integer.
+    x You passed: text

+---

+    `period_length` must be a positive integer.
+    x You passed: NA

+---

+    `ndraws` must be a positive integer
+    x You passed: -234432

+---

+    `ndraws` must be a positive integer
+    x You passed: NA

+---

+    `ndraws` must be a positive integer or one of: '' x You passed: text

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: 23

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: -0.4

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: NA

+---

+    i In index: 2.
+    i With name: random_assign_prop.
+    Caused by error in `.f()`:
+    ! `random_assign_prop` must be a non-null double between 0 and 1.
+    x You passed: text

+---

+    `control_condition` is not present in the conditions column x Potential Conditions: 1, 2, 3
+    x You Passed: 7

 # Throws proper error when columns do not exist or not declared

     `block2 is not in the data, but was chosen as a block.